saltyrtc/saltyrtc-meta/Protocol.md

 and for a responder (such as cookies and sequence numbers) in case a responder fails to authenticate itself towards the initiator.

-## Message Flow

-TODO
-TODO: Visualise where which key pairs are used

 ## 'token' Message

 Once a responder has authenticated itself towards the server and an